lalaithion/myriad/sort_comparison.md

 ## Conclusion

-Looks like Radix is the fastest!
+Looks like Bitonic is the fastest!